blumareks/openliberty-db2cloud-docker/README.md

 mvn package
 ```

+## Step 2a
+You might need to obtain the db2jcc4.jar and db2jcc_license_cu.jar files - you can download them from here, and place them in the `target` directory

+Use the following location to get JDBC 4.0 Driver (db2jcc4.jar) : https://www.ibm.com/support/pages/node/382667

 ## Step 3
 When the `war` file is available, now you can use `docker` to build your image `(mind the trailing period: ".")`: